 Suppose we have S as an minimal k-connected cut.
 Lets build a shortest path tree starting from s where we consider only the graph G[S].
 Lets define set f_V to all vertices in S to 1 and to the rest 0.
 Also define x to be 1 only if exactly one end is inside S. Lastly the function f_E will be defined by the shortest path tree.
 That is from s we will send the flow with the size of the sub-tree and recursively call on that.
-See that it satisfy all constraints. x{uv} is satisfied purely from the definition, the sum of outgoing flow from s is equal to the sum of all sub-trees which is indeed s and s also there is s vertices with 1 value s and also s also the connected constraint. s
+See that it satisfy all constraints. x{uv} is satisfied purely from the definition, the sum of outgoing flow from s is equal to the sum of all sub-trees which is indeed k - 1.
+Also there is k vertices with 1 value f_v and also $f_s = 1$.
+From the tree structure it is easily observed that the Kirchoff's law is satisfied.
+And also the connected constraint.